feliciahsieh/practice/article.md

 Regardless of storage method used, this helps ensure that there are X copies of data stored across Y servers.
 Where X <= Y. (For example, 3 replicas across 5 servers).

-# Ughh complex math, why do we do this?
+# Ugh complex math, why do we do this?

 In large scale systems, it is not a question of ["if"](https://blog.codecentric.de/en/2013/11/hardware-will-fail-just-way-expect/) a server will fail, but ["when"](https://www.statista.com/statistics/430769/annual-failure-rates-of-servers/).
 After all, with the amount of hardware, it's pretty much a [statistical fact](https://en.wikipedia.org/wiki/Mean_time_between_failures).